Service Agreement – Terms and Conditions

 9. SUPPORT.
 Spectrum shall provide contact information for inquiries and remote problem support for the Services.
 All such Customer support shall be provided only to Customer’s designated personnel or as mutually agreed upon by Spectrum and Customer.
 Customer is responsible for all communications and support for its End Users.
 Customer shall provide routine operational support for Spectrum Equipment located at a Service Location, including without limitation, by performing reboots as requested by Spectrum.
 Customer is responsible for the installation, repair and use of Customer Equipment, including without limitation, Customer-supplied third-party hardware or software for the use of Spectrum Service or third-party services.

 Spectrum does not support third-party hardware or software used in conjunction with third-party services or supplied by Customer.
 Any questions concerning third-party hardware or software should be directed to the provider of that product.
-Spectrum assumes no liability or responsibility for the installation, maintenance, compatibility or performance of third-party software, or any Customer Equipment or Customer-supplied software with the Services.
+Spectrum assumes no liability or responsibility for the installation, maintenance, compatibility or performance of or any Customer Equipment or Customer-supplied software with the Services.
 If such third-party equipment or software impairs the Services, Customer shall continue to pay all applicable Service Charges.
 If, at Customer’s request, Spectrum should attempt to resolve difficulties caused by such third-party equipment or software, such efforts shall be performed at Spectrum’s discretion and subject to Service Charges as set forth in Section 7(d).